ThatSalbert/LabWorks_CS/src/Implementations/ClassicalCiphers/README.md

 To encrypt and decrypt the messages, the same functions were used as in the previous cipher.

-## Vigenere cipher
+## Implementations.ClassicalCiphers.Vigenere cipher

-To encrypt the message using the Vigenere cipher, the key will be copied until it matches the length of the given message.
+To encrypt the message using the Implementations.ClassicalCiphers.Vigenere cipher, the key will be copied until it matches the length of the given message.
 For this, the function *extendKey()* was added.

 ```java